lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 _What if the PineTime Owner decides that the new firmware is not working properly, and wishes to roll back the firmware manually?_

-That's why we shall check for manual firmware rollback like this: If the Owner presses and holds the watch button for 5 seconds while the watch is booting up, the MCUBoot Bootloader shall roll back the firmware.
+We shall check for Manual Firmware Rollback like this: If the Owner presses and holds the watch button for 5 seconds while the watch is booting up, the MCUBoot Bootloader shall roll back the firmware.

 The manual rollback logic will be implemented in [`libs/pinetime_boot/src/pinetime_boot.c`](https://github.com/lupyuen/pinetime-rust-mynewt/blob/ota2/libs/pinetime_boot/src/pinetime_boot.c)...